A Survey of PPG's Application in Authentication: PPG-based Authentication Model

-In the end-to-end deep learning approach, convolutional neural networks (CNN) is one of the most commonly used method and has a wide range of applications in computer vision-related tasks \cite{Wang9022591,Xue7_94}.
-Recently, CNN has promising applications in user authentication based on PPG signals \cite{Luque8553585}.
-CNN usually consists of a convolutional layer, a pooling layer, and a fully connected layer.
+Convolutional neural networks (CNNs) are popular for their wide range of applications in computer vision-related tasks.
+Recently, PPG-based user authentication has applied a CNN model \citep{Luque8553585}.
+A typical CNN architecture consists of a convolutional layer, a pooling layer, and a fully connected layer.
 The target's low-level (points in the signal) and high-level features (overall trend of the signal) can be extracted by stacking the convolutional layers.
-Pooling layers are sampled to reduce the feature space and retain the important features.
+Pooling layers are sampled to reduce the feature space while retaining the important features.
 The primary role of the fully connected layer is to classify the signal based on the features previously extracted from the convolutional and pooling layers.
+In a CNN, the signal from each neural network layer propagates up one layer, and the samples are processed independently each time.

-In CNN, the signal from each layer of neurons can only propagate up one layer, and the samples are processed independently of each other at each moment.
-However, the PPG signals are time-series data, and the information of time dimension is valuable.
-Therefore, some researchers have added LSTM after CNN to capture long time contextual information \cite{Everson8350983, Hwang9052394,Biswas8607019,Hwang9130730,ye2021ppg}.
-LSTM is a variant of Recurrent Neural Network (RNN).
-It adds a gate mechanism and a memory unit to RNN to capture the long-term dependence of the input sequence by recording information from different time periods.
+However, the PPG signals are time-series data, and the information on the time dimension is valuable.
+LSTM adds a gate mechanism and a memory unit to Recurrent Neural Network (RNN) to capture the long-term dependence of the input sequence by recording information from different periods.
+Therefore, the LSTM component captures long-time contextual information \citep{Everson8350983, Hwang9052394,Biswas8607019,Hwang9130730,ye2021ppg}.
 It also solves the gradient disappearance and gradient explosion problems in RNN.
-Many solutions like the transformer model \cite{vaswani2017attention} learn from sequence data.
+Many solutions like the transformer model \citep{vaswani2017attention} learn from sequence data.
 The current research on deep learning models in PPG-based authentication is limited and requires further exploration.